-Work Zone Safety: This subject covers the proper way to set work zones according to the Federal and State Manuals on Uniform Traffic Control designed to protect the work crews and the motoring public.
-The presentation covers signage, barricades, and other required safety equipment.
+Work Zone Safety: This topic covers the proper way to set work zones according to the Federal and State Manuals on Uniform Traffic Control designed to protect the work crews and the motoring public.
+The presentation covers signage, barricades and other required safety equipment.
 Additionally, Flagger Certification is offered as a separate course, as many states now require that flaggers be trained and certified in order to flag vehicles on a road construction or utility project.

-Hypothermia & Frostbite: This topic discusses how to work safely and effectively in extreme heat or cold conditions.
+Hypothermia and Frostbite: This topic discusses how to work safely and effectively in extreme heat or cold conditions.
 Hypothermia and frostbite are covered in depth, along with heat stroke and heat exhaustion.
 Participants learn the different ways to get their job tasks completed in extreme heat and cold conditions.

 Accident Investigation: This topic includes the proper steps to take in reviewing and investigating accidents.
-It also shows how to use this information to prevent further accidents and possibly lower Worker’s Compensation rates.
+It also shows how to use this information to prevent further accidents and possibly lower Workers' Compensation rates.

 On request, our safety supervisor will visit AMP members’ schools to teach children about electrical safety.
 A hazard-hamlet unit is incorporated in these lessons, demonstrating different aspects of electrical safety, from residential to industrial settings.
-Students interactive with a variety of sizes of electrical cable and learn the importance of safety in their active lives.
+Students interact with a variety of sizes of electrical cable and learn the importance of safety in their active lives.
 In addition, AMP offers a program to instruct first responders on electrical safety and to recognize the hazards in their fields, such as the proper emergency response to electrical incidents at substations, transformers and vehicle accidents.
 This program qualifies for three continuing education hours.